mehulkagathara/applitools-hackathon/README.md

 ### Overview
 This is Maven based Java project to demonstrate the Applitools Visual AI capabilities over traditional automation approach.
-The implementation is using some of the [QAF](https://github.com/qmetry/qaf) open source framework features and I am one of the key contributer to this open source selenium based automation framework (it is available under MIT license).
+The implementation is using some of the [QAF](https://github.com/qmetry/qaf) open source framework features and I am one of the key contributor to this open source selenium based automation framework (it is available under MIT license).

 ### Setup